Elvis Andrus Player Props: White Sox vs. Astros

 - The Astros pitching staff was third in MLB last season with a collective 9.5 strikeouts per nine innings.

-- Urquidy will take the mound to start for the Astros, his first of the season.
+- Garcia makes his first start of the season for the Astros.

-- The 27-year-old right-hander pitched in relief and threw three scoreless innings when he last appeared on Wednesday, Nov.
-2 against the Philadelphia Phillies.
+- The 26-year-old right-hander came out of the bullpen and threw two-thirds of an inning when he last appeared on Saturday, Oct.
+29 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.